 This solution focus on KI#11 on determining UPFs that are serving UEs and/or area of interest.

-6.36.1 High-level Description

 This solution proposes the extension of SMF events to provide also information about UPFs associated with UEs traffics or PDU sessions in an area of interest.
 The procedure in Figure 6.36.1-1 illustrate the enhanced mechanisms.

 Figure 6.36.1-1: Procedure for NWDAF Determining UPFs serving UEs or area of interest